fraciah/line-manager/README.md

 3. Add and manage employees within these groups.
 4. Assign tasks to employees.
 5. Create, edit and delete tasks.
-6. Under development: Move employees between departments.
+6. Mark tasks as done or in progress.
-7. Under development: Remove employees from the organization.
+7. Under development: Move employees between departments.
-8. Under development: Mark tasks as done or in progress.
+8. Under development: Remove employees from the organization.
 9. Under development: Passsword Reset.

 ### Technologies Used